arktypeio/arktype/pkgs/model/README.md

 String definitions are strings constructed from the following fragment types:

 -   Builtins, including keywords like `"number"` and literals like `"'redo'"`
--   Aliases like `"user"` or `"group"` that have been defined in your typespace
+-   Aliases like `"user"` or `"group"` that have been defined in your space
 -   Expressions consisting of one or more string definitions modified by an operator, like `"user | number"` or `"group[]?"`

 #### Keywords